frantjc/valheimw/docs/boiler.md

 Steam apps sometimes have entrypoints that are non-configurable without editing files that they provide and frequently have additional system dependencies that need to be installed. `boiler` uses a hardcoded database to automatically fix the container images of some Steam apps before returning the images to the puller.

 Although I am open to the idea, there is currently no public instance of `boiler`.
-I would like one to exist with a non-hardcoded, community-maintained database to automatically fix the container images of all Steam apps whose out-of-the-box configuration is lacking.
+I would like one to exist with a non-hardcoded, community-maintainable database to automatically fix the container images of all Steam apps whose out-of-the-box configuration is lacking.
 Until then, you must run your own.
 Thankfully, doing so is easy.

 Taking the Valheim server as an example of how `boiler` could be used, consider a directory with the following `docker-compose.yml`: